 #13 – The Colorado River

 The Colorado River forms the boundary between Nevada and Arizona and is home to Laughlin, Nevada.
 Most of the Colorado River is commercial and private land.
 However, there are a few backwaters on the Nevada side that are excellent for fishing.

 The Colorado River is about 12 miles long, from the Dam to the Arizona and California borders.
 This river is highly active, flowing about 2,000 to 20,000 cubic feet per second.
 This makes it an excellent place to fish Large Mouth Bass.

-The summer heat can take a toll on you reaching 115 degrees you may want to bring a hat and some drinkable water.
-Boating is allowed, in certain areas as well as swimming, this is a large tourist area and a very well known spot.
+The summer heat can take a toll on you, reaching 115 degrees, so definitely bring a hat and some drinkable water.
+Boating is allowed in certain areas as well as swimming, this is a large tourist area and a very well-known spot.

 How far is the Grand Canyon from Las Vegas? – Read here to find out.

 This one is about 5 hours away from Las Vegas near the California-Nevada Border off of Highway Route 6.
 It’s only about 20 feet deep, very remote, and 1.5 acres overall in size.
 There is dense vegetation on the shoreline, and you may have some serious trouble getting here in the winter months.

 This hard-to-reach gold mine is stocked with about 4,000 Rainbow trout in the spring and early summer months.
 This is the best time to fish in this area.
 The water quality is great, but there are no improved campsites here.

 10 Trout is the limit, and you can’t use live bait, there is no boat access, and you can’t float.
 This spot can be tough to get to, so you are going to want to check road conditions before making the drive up.

 If you’re visiting Las Vegas (or local to the area), and would like to go out fishing with a guide, you might want to consider one of the following Las Vegas fishing tours: